ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 Hi there,

-if you’re interested in creating a more object oriented proxy for a webservice using jQuery check out my article on:
+if you're interested in creating a more object oriented proxy for a webservice using jQuery check out my article on:

 http://yoavniran.wordpress.com/2009/08/02/creating-a-webservice-proxy-with-jquery/